binarly-io/efiXplorer/README.md

 ## efiXplorer + efiXloader in action

-* All `efiXplorer` analysis capabilities can be applied to the whole UEFI firmware image.
+* All `efiXplorer` analysis capabilities can be applied to the whole UEFI firmware image (instead of reverse-engineering each single executable in a separate IDA session)

 ![loader_5.gif](pics/loader_5.gif)